cesarvr/cesarvr.github.io/_posts/2018-05-22-create-containers.markdown

 }
 ```

-Let's explain some of the changes here the changes here:
+Let's explain some of the C++ black magic:

 ```
 [](void *args) -> int {